kaustubhsant/CSC591-DevOps-Project/Readme.md

 For this goal we have a redis server running in a docker container [DockerFile](scripts/DockerFile_RedisServer).
 The web application gets the value from the redis db and sets the background color of the webpage accordingly.

-By default the background color of Django application is *green.
-Now we change the value in redis and set background value to *red.
+By default the background color of Django application is *green*.
+Now we change the value in redis and set background value to *red*.
 After the update in redis datastore, the background color of the application webpage changes.

 ![images](images/feature-flag.gif)